Copyright (c) Eve Berliner 2001. All Rights Reserved. [Terms and Conditions.]

 The relationship between Don and June would be severed.

-June would be quietly dispatched to a cousin's house in New York for the period of gestation and subsequent birth.
+June would be quietly dispatched to a

 And thus, a conspiracy of silence was launched that was not to end until Jack Nicholson was 37 years of age, the year 1974, when Jack, working on the set of The Fortune with his friend Mike Nichols, is summoned to the telephone by a newspaper reporter from The Asbury Park Press, his hometown paper, and the incomprehensible bombshell is dropped that his beloved June is not his sister but his mother, and Ethel Nicholson, is not his mother but his grandmother -- June long gone by this time, having perished at age 44 in 1963, a victim of cancer; Mud gone too, having passed away in January of 1970, just missing Jack's meteoric rise to fame four months hence.